damballa/parkour/README.md

   achieve, with comparison to other libraries and frameworks.
 - [Namespaces][namespaces] – A tour of Parkour’s namespaces, explaining how each set of functionality fits into the whole.
+- [REPL integration][repl] – A quick guide to using Parkour from a cluster-connected REPL, for iterative development against live data.
 - [MapReduce in depth][mr-detailed] – An in-depth examination of the interfaces Parkour uses to run your code in MapReduce jobs.
 - [Serialization][serialization] – How Parkour integrates Clojure with Hadoop